Jackson Browne

-Browne's 1977 album Running on Empty, however, is his signature work; it rose to number 3 on the album chart and remained there for over a year.
+Browne's 1977 album Running on Empty is his signature work; it rose to number 3 on the album chart and remained there for over a year.
 Both a live and concept album, it explores in its songs the themes of life as a touring musician.
-The album was recorded both on stage and in places touring musicians spend time when not playing, such as hotel rooms, backstage, and in one case on a moving tour bus.
-The album produced two Top 40 singles, "Running on Empty" and "The Load-Out"/"Stay", and many of the other tracks became popular radio hits on the AOR format.
+The album produced two Top 40 singles: "Running on Empty" and "The Load-Out"/"Stay", and many of the other tracks became popular radio hits on the album-oriented rock format.
 Browne had successful albums through the 1980s, including the 1980 album Hold Out, which was his only number 1 album; the non-album single "Somebody's Baby", which was used in the film Fast Times at Ridgemont High, and 1983's Lawyers in Love, which included the hit single "Tender Is the Night".
-In 1986, he released Lives in the Balance, which had several radio hits and included the introspective "In the Shape of a Heart", which was inspired by the suicide of his first wife a decade prior.
-His string of hit albums came to an end at that point, as his next several albums failed to produce a gold or platinum RIAA rating.

-He released two compilation albums, The Next Voice You Hear: The Best of Jackson Browne in 1997, and The Very Best of Jackson Browne, released in conjunction with his Rock and Roll Hall of Fame induction in 2004.
-His most recent studio album is 2021's Downhill from Everywhere, the follow-up to 2014's Standing in the Breach, which included the first fully realized version of his song "The Birds of St. Marks", a song he had written at age 18.
-In 2015, Rolling Stone ranked him as 37th in its list of the "100 Greatest Songwriters of All Time".
+Browne has released two compilation albums, The Next Voice You Hear: The Best of Jackson Browne in 1997, and The Very Best of Jackson Browne, released in conjunction with his Rock and Roll Hall of Fame induction in 2004.
+As of 2026, his most recent studio album is 2021's Downhill from Everywhere.
+In 2015, Rolling Stone ranked Browne 37th on its list of the "100 Greatest Songwriters of All Time".

-Life and career

 Early life

 Browne was born on October 9, 1948, in Heidelberg, Germany, where his father Clyde Jack Browne, an American serviceman, was stationed for his job assignment with the Stars and Stripes newspaper.
 Browne's mother, Beatrice Amanda (née Dahl), was from Minnesota of Norwegian ancestry.
+Browne's paternal grandfather was Clyde Browne, builder of Abbey San Encino.

 Browne has three siblings: Roberta "Berbie" Browne, born in 1946 in Nuremberg, Germany; Edward Severin Browne, born in 1949 in Frankfurt, Germany; and his younger sister, Gracie Browne, born a number of years later.
-At the age of three, Browne and his family moved to his grandfather's house, Abbey San Encino which is in the Highland Park district of Los Angeles.
+At the age of three, Browne and his family moved into Abbey San Encino, in the Highland Park district of Los Angeles.
 In his teens, he began singing folk songs in local venues including Ash Grove and The Troubadour Club.
 He attended Sunny Hills High School in Fullerton, California, graduating in 1966.